About The Washington Ballet

 To bring the joy and artistry of dance to the nation’s capital

-The Washington Ballet’s professional company consists of world-class dancers forming an ensemble core with apprentices under the directorship of Julie Kent.
+The Washington Ballet’s professional company consists of world-class dancers forming an ensemble core with apprentices.
 Together they perform a wide variety of works from the classical choreography of Marius Petipa and George Balanchine to contemporary pieces by Christopher Wheeldon, Jiří Kylián, Hans van Manen, Twyla Tharp, and Mark Morris to new creations by Alexei Ratmansky and Justin Peck.
 Every year the professional and studio companies bring productions of the highest caliber to stages throughout the national capital area including Harman Center for the Arts at the Sidney Harman Hall, the John F. Kennedy Center for the Performing Arts, the Warner Theatre, and Town Hall Education Arts Recreation Campus (THEARC).

 Productions Artists Repertoire